PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-08-06-design-your-life-with-high-priority-task-6-months-to-a-new-you.md

 Your identity is a mental conditioning from your parents, teachers and friends.

-Your identity determines what information your brains filters as useful and since you have not consciously exposed your yourself to new information, you don't see opportunities when you see one.
+Your identity determines what information your brain filter as useful and since you have not consciously exposed your yourself to new information, you don't see opportunities when you see one.

 You don't have ideas because you don't read.